Dr Jacqui Wilmshurst

 Professional biography

-Several years' practice as a licensed wildlife rehabilitator have already shown me that these animals have much to teach us; about their individuality, capabilities, adaptability, and needs.
-Also about our animal natures, our own rehabilitation from illness, injury and trauma.
-Also the wider cultural narratives that shape how we view these themes, in us and in other animals.
+Several years' practice as a licensed wildlife rehabilitator have already shown me that the animals have much to teach us - about their individuality, capabilities, adaptability, and needs.
+We can also learn, if we're willing, about our own animal natures, our healing and wellbeing, and how we relate to other species more widely.

 The animals in this study are unable to return to the wild, and are already living in captivity for the sole purpose of their own rehabilitation and welfare.